 Since this post was written we have eaten at Quince on many occasions and it has become one of our favourite places to eat out.
-The ownership has also changed: Martín L Segura – who used to work for Mario Hekke at Sa Sal – bought the place in September 2015.
-The same fantastic team runs the place, and the menu now offers a greater choice of dishes.
-Highly recommended – and it features in the abcMallorca Top 101 Restaurants 2017.
+The ownership has also changed: Martín L Segura – who used to work for Mario Hekke at Sa Sal – bought the place in September 2015 – but the same fantastic team runs the place.
+The menu has been extended too since this was written.

 Indoors, the décor is light and contemporary, with some interesting artefacts around the place, and a mixture of seating (some tables with stools, others with chairs).
 We sat outside in the sunshine, watching a fisherman painstakingly sort out what looked like a tangle of nets.
 (Another reason why I wouldn’t want to be a fisherman).

 Good to know: Dishes here are freshly prepared and cooked to order so, if you’re time-pressured, save a visit to Quince for an occasion when you have more time to appreciate eating here.

 We intended to have a main course each, but ended up also sharing a starter (chipirones with tzatziki sauce) and a dessert.
 And not regretting any of it.

 The menu changes around once a fortnight, and Mariano Sasso – who runs the place – told us there would be more dishes once the season gets underway and the kitchen team expands.